ReaTeam/JSFX/README.md

 ## Contributing

-Fork this repository, add your JS effect in an appropriate category (directory) and make a pull request here.
+Fork this repository, add your JS effect(s) in an appropriate category (directory) and send a pull request here.

 Example of a basic JSFX package (the main files must have the `.jsfx` extension):